pydicom/pydicom/docs/getting_started.rst

 Installing
 ==========

-As a pure python package, pydicom is quite easy to install and has no requirements other than python itself (the NumPy library is recommended, but is only required if manipulating pixel data).
+As a pure python package, pydicom is easy to install and has no requirements other than python itself (the NumPy library is recommended, but is only required if manipulating pixel data).

-Note: in addition to the instructions below, pydicom can also be installed through the `Python(x,y) <http://www.pythonxy.com/>`_ distribution, which can install python and a number of packages [#f1]_ (including pydicom) at once.
+Note: in addition to the instructions below, pydicom can also be installed through the `Python(x,y) <http://www.pythonxy.com/>`_ distribution, which can install python and a number of packages [#]_ (including pydicom) at once.

 Prerequisites
 -------------